IbrahimKhalil/SemiorbitFramework/README.md

 **Semiorbit** is a friendly, no fat code with the same taste of advanced PHP framework.
 Its main goal is to provide most useful new "web apps" development techniques in an easy to use, straight forward and lightweight tools.

-In addition to rapid development process, Semicolon has a flexible coding rules with mostly configurable naming and skeleton conventions, so "Feel at Home!".
+In addition to rapid development process, Semiorbit Framework has a flexible coding rules with mostly configurable naming and skeleton conventions, so "Feel at Home!".

 ## License